-- Prevention minimising the probability of business interruptions by integrating BCP standards into all areas of operations.
-Prevention also manifests itself in several other Bank policies/ document, which places emphasis on system redundancy and security in relation to the Bank's IT infrastructure. - Containment minimising the impact of any business interruption by maintaining business as usual operations / activities. - Recovery ensuring the restoration of normal operations as swiftly as possible using an Incident Management Team. - Effective communication a key aspect of managing any incident is the proactive management of both internal and external communications.
+- Prevention minimising the probability of business interruptions by integrating BCP standards into all areas of operations. - Containment minimising the impact of any business interruption by maintaining business as usual operations / activities. - · Recovery ensuring the restoration of normal operations as swiftly as possible using an Incident Management Team. - Effective communication a key aspect of managing any incident is the proactive management of both internal and external communications.